 They will undergo a supervised medical detox, receive counselling sessions and be assisted in preparing for life outside rehab.

-Will Rehab Cure Me of My Addiction?
+Will Rehab in Staffordshire Cure Me of My Addiction?

 While you can recover and live a healthy life after battling a substance use disorder, the truth is that rehab cannot cure you of your addiction.